 |Server||Enter the hostname or IP address of the server running the LDAP directory.
 A backup server may also be specified separated by a semi-colon.

-Note: When Bind Type is SSL, a fully-qualified hostname is generally required.
+Note: When Bind Type is SSL, a fully qualified hostname is required.

 |Bind type - Queries||Select the appropriate bind type for use when binding to search the LDAP directory.
 This is used for imports, synchronization, and username resolution.

-Anonymous - An anonymous bind will be performed.
-Bind DN and Bind Password will not be used.
-This will only work if the LDAP directory allows anonymous binding and permissions allow the querying of the appropriate records and attributes.
+Anonymous - An anonymous bind is performed.
+Bind DN and Bind Password are not used.
+This only works if the LDAP directory allows anonymous binding and permissions allow the querying of the appropriate records and attributes.

-Simple - Bind DN and Bind Password will be passed as plain text to bind to the LDAP directory.
-This should only be used for testing purposes to verify that the server can be reached and that the bind account has the appropriate access.
-It is recommended that SSL be used instead after the appropriate cert has been installed.
+Simple - Bind DN and Bind Password are passed as plain text to bind to the LDAP directory.
+This is for testing purposes, to verify that the server can be reached and that the bind account has the appropriate access.
+After the appropriate cert has been installed, use SSL instead.

-SSL - Bind DN and Bind Password will be encrypted using SSL to bind to the LDAP directory.
-This requires that a cert be installed locally that the LDAP directory trusts.
+SSL - Bind DN and Bind Password are encrypted using SSL to bind to the LDAP directory.
+Install a cert locally that the LDAP directory trusts.

-Windows - Bind Username and Bind Password will be used to securely connect to an Active Directory domain controller or ADAM directory.
-If Bind Username is left blank, the logged-on user's account will be used to bind.
+Windows - Bind Username and Bind Password are used to securely connect to an Active Directory domain controller or ADAM directory.
+If Bind Username is left blank, the logged-on user's account is used to bind.

 |Bind type - Authentications||Select the appropriate bind type for use when performing LDAP bind authentication.
 See the bind type descriptions under Bind type - Queries.
 For example, this allows for Anonymous bind to be used for queries while SSL bind is used to secure LDAP bind authentications.|